 Searching for an inmate is easy and simple if you know how to do it.
 There are databases that are freely available online to anyone, if you know where to find them.
 Usually the database will only show people who are currently in custody, but some states do give you access to past and current records, allowing you to see people who were at one time in custody and have since been released.
+Please be aware: many websites out there will try to charge you to access this information, but you should never pay for this, as this information is provided for free, if you know where to look for it.

 To do a successful inmate search you will have to know a minimal amount of information.
 For starters you will at the very least need to know where the inmate is incarcerated, or at least the State they are serving their time.
 If you search through the state database and cannot find the inmate it is possible that the inmate is in either a Federal facility or they could be in a jail that is not included in the state databases.
 We will also show you how to search the jail databases through a single website for free.